noraeisner/LATTE/README.md

 	python3 -m unittest LATTE/tests/test_DVreport.py

+Before running the tests makes sure that you have configured an output path (*python3 -m LATTE --new-path*) and that the data files are downloaded (*python3 -m LATTE --new-data*).

 ### Contributing

 If you believe that you have found any bugs in the code or if you need help or have any questions or suggestions, please feel free to file a new Github issue.
 You can also raise an issue or a pull request which fixes the issue.
 Please see CONTRIBUTING.md for more details.